Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 The boot disk cannot discover the network.

 **Possible solution \(our favorite one\):**
-Make sure that the network cable is connected.
+Ensure that the network cable connecting the computer to the network is working.

 ---